rancher/rancher.github.io/rancher/faqs/index.md

 For Rancher server, you only need to launch Rancher server after the Docker daemon is configured.

 For Rancher agents, for versions after v0.34.0, you can launch your rancher agents normally.
-For versions prior to v0.34.0, please review our[custom hosts section]({{site.baseurl}}/rancher/rancher-ui/infrastructure/hosts/custom/#hosts-behind-a-proxy) for instructions.
+For versions prior to v0.34.0, please review our [custom hosts section]({{site.baseurl}}/rancher/rancher-ui/infrastructure/hosts/custom/#hosts-behind-a-proxy) for instructions.

 ### How do linked containers/services work in Rancher?